ERNEST HOWARD 1887–1918

 Baptised 28th August 1887 at the Wesleyan Methodist Church, Radcliffe on Trent

-Died of influenza in France, 22nd November 1918, eleven days after the armistice
+Died of influenza and bronco pneumonia in France, 22nd November 1918, eleven days after the armistice

 Remembered on Radcliffe on Trent War Memorial